 #include < math >

-We are including all the required files for credit card validator in C++.
+We are incorporating all the necessary files for credit card validation in C++.

 int getDigit( int number )